tttmmcode/Academico/README.md

 # Academico
 Academico is a smart, interactive study app designed to make learning easier, faster, and more personal.
-It instantly creates custom quizzes, practice tests, and clear explanations for any topic — helping students actually understand what they’re learning instead of just memorizing it.
+It instantly creates custom quizzes, practice tests, and clear explanations for any topic — helping students actually understand what they’re learning, rather than just memorizing it.

 ---

 ## ✨ Overview

 Many students waste time searching for good study materials or trying to create their own.
-Academico fixes that by giving learners a simple, focused tool that can generate practice questions, explanations, and quick reviews on the spot.
+Academico addresses this by providing learners with a simple, focused tool that can generate practice questions, explanations, and quick reviews on the spot.

 Students type in any topic, and the app instantly: